Úbeda: 16th-18th century

+19th century

 In the early 19th century the War of Independence (this war against Napoleon is often called the "Peninsular War" in English) produced huge economic losses again, and the city did not boost until the end of the 19th century, when several technical improvements were applied in agriculture an industry.
 Ideological discussions took place at the "casinos", places for informal discussions about several items.

+Historically, a Jewish community thrived in Úbeda during medieval times, until the expulsion of the Jews.
+In 2007, the remains of a synagogue dating to the 13th century were uncovered in Úbeda's historic city center.
+Named "Sinagoga del Agua", or "Water Synagogue" because of the seven wells and the mikveh, or Jewish ritual bath, that were found.
+The Water Synagogue consists of a mikveh, a synagogue room with a women's gallery, a patio with a Jewish tree of life design, and a cellar used to store olive oil and kosher wine.

 Economy

 The city is near the geographic centre of the province of Jaén, and it is the administrative seat of the surrounding Loma de Úbeda comarca.
 It is one of the region's most important settlements, boasting a regional hospital, university bachelor's degree in education college, distance-learning facilities, local government facilities, social security offices, and courts.
 According to the Caixa yearbook, it is the economic hub of a catchment area with a population of 200,000 inhabitants.
 Twenty-nine percent of employment is in the service sector.
 Other fractions of the population are employed in tourism, commerce, industry, and local government administration.
 The agricultural economy mainly works with olive cultivation and cattle ranching. Úbeda has become in one of the biggest olive oil's producers and packers of the Jaén province.

 One of the main seasonal attractions of the town is the annual music and dance festival which is held in May and June including opera, jazz, flamenco, chamber music, symphony orchestra and dance.
 Just southeast of the town lies the nature park of Sierra de Cazorla, Segura y las Villas.